 The Quirimbas is both remote and unspoiled so whale watching here is really special and some of the best in Mozambique.
 There are 32 islands for you to explore and discover from just a handful of lodges.

 Ibo Island Lodge is by far the best because of its bay and proximity to deep water.
-Whales regularly come in close to the shore and you can see them whilst snorkeling for dolphins at the lighthouse reef.
+Whales regularly come in close to the shore and you can see them whilst snorkelling for dolphins at the lighthouse reef.
 A real treat to see both these marine mammals at the same time!
-Boat based whale watching in Mozambique and the Quirimba Islands is in a class of its own.
+Boat-based whale watching in Mozambique and the Quirimba Islands is in a class of its own.

 Azura Quilelea Private Island offers stylish five-star accommodation.
 So if budget is not an issue then go there for an amazing Mozambique holiday and see some whales!
 Top of the list for luxury island lodges in the Quirimbas!